srcimon/screwbox/docs/docs/guides/common-issues.md

 ## Metal Rendering issues

-Some MacOs users might experience pixel snapping effects on the screen edges or some really weird frame rates when using the metal renderer.
+Metal rendering is currently affected by [JDK-8371679](https://bugs.java.com/bugdatabase/view_bug?bug_id=JDK-8371679) which results in some weird pixel snapping effects on the screen edges.
-To avoid these switch to OpenGl render.
+To avoid these issues switch to OpenGl render.
 Sadly this will come with a huge fps drop.

 ```java